 - Chill for half an hour (if time permits).

-- Sprinkle with brown sugar and cinnamon just before serving, if desired.
+- Optional for garnishing: Sprinkle with a little additional brown sugar and cinnamon just before serving, if desired.

 - Serve with assorted fresh fruit.

 As an Amazon Associates affiliate program member, I earn from qualifying purchases.

 Amount Per Serving: Calories: 21 Total Fat: 0g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 0g Cholesterol: 0mg Sodium: 5mg Carbohydrates: 4g Fiber: 0g Sugar: 4g Protein: 1g